Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Introduction

-We summarize the contributions of this paper as follows: \begin{itemize} \itemsep-0.5em \item We propose \textit{Olaf}, a programmable in-network accelerator that performs on the fly opportunistic aggregation of asynchronous DRL model updates. \item We develop Olaf on a hybrid FPGA-P$4$ pipeline to support real-time opportunistic aggregation using an alternative queue design, while preserving high throughput and reducing update losses under congestion events. \item We implement a worker-side transmission control algorithm guided by in-network feedback, and provide a quantification of model staleness that uses the Age-of-Model as a utility metric allowing to formally verify system-wide AoM objectives. \item We evaluate Olaf on a hardware testbed and using ns3 simulations, showing increased speedup in model update delivery, significant staleness reduction, and system-wide AoM fairness given multi-tenant, and asymmetric network scenarios. \end{itemize}
+\textbf{Summary of contributions.} We summarize the contributions of this paper as follows: \begin{itemize}[leftmargin=20pt] \item We introduce \textit{on the fly opportunistic aggregation} as an in-network acceleration technique for asynchronous DRL.
+Realizing this technique requires rethinking how packets are queued and forwarded, as well as worker-side transmission control.
+As such, we provide an \textit{alternative queue design} with aggregation and replacement primitives for fully asynchronous DRL model updates, along with a worker-side transmission control algorithm guided by the in-network feedback from the accelerator. \item We develop this programmable in-network accelerator, denoted \textit{Shesha}, on a hybrid FPGA-P$4$ pipeline to perform real-time, on the fly opportunistic aggregation \textit{at $100$Gbps line rate}. \item We propose the \textit{Age-of-Model} (AoM) as a utility metric to quantify model staleness and provide an offline analysis tool to formally verify system-wide AoM objectives. \item { We evaluate Shesha on a hardware testbed and using ns-3 simulations, showing significant speedup in training time and model update delivery compared to asynchronous with periodic aggregation baselines. } \end{itemize}